ssewell/msfs-touch-panel/ExperimentalFeature.md

 2. Start the game and go into a flight.
 When the flight is fully loaded, go to next step.

-2. Directly access PFD/MFD web page.
+3. Directly access PFD/MFD web page.
 You can type in following the URL in the browser:

 	http://localhost:5000/pfdweb

 	http://localhost:5000/mfdweb

+If the screen doesn't come up, keep reloading the page or see inspector in browser's development panel to see are there any javascript error.
 Optional: Run as display only

 	http://localhost:5000/experimental/g1000nxi/g1000nxi_pfd.html